Denis the Carthusian: Life

 Denis only twice left Roermond for a significant amount of time.
 For seven months in 1451, Denis accompanied Cardinal Nicholas of Cusa in an attempt to reform the Church in Germany and to preach a crusade against the Turks.
 In July 1466, he was appointed to superintend the building of a monastery at Hertogenbosch.
 A three-year struggle against the difficulties of the new foundation broke down his health, already impaired by work and privations, and he was obliged to return to Roermond in 1469.

 Posterity has surnamed him Doctor ecstaticus.
 Fundamental to Denis the Carthusian's teachings is his theory on contemplation.
-He proposes a division of life and wisdom into three parts.
-In the purgative stage, the Christian is occupied with overcoming sin and growing in virtue.
+He proposes a division of life and wisdom into three parts: I. In the purgative stage, the Christian is occupied with overcoming sin and growing in virtue.
 This stage is associated with what he calls natural wisdom, naturally acquired.
+II.
 In the illuminative stage, the Christian's mind is occupied with the contemplation of divine things.
 The illuminative stage concerns what Denis calls supernatural wisdom, naturally acquired, also known as scholastic theology.
+III.
 In the Unitive stage, he experiences a vehement love from his contemplation of the divine.
 This type of experience can only come from supernatural wisdom, supernaturally bestowed.
 Denis the Carthusian was said to have reached the Unitive stage, being privileged to divine ecstatic experiences lasting hours at a time.
 While still a novice he had ecstasies which lasted two or three hours, and later on they lasted sometimes seven hours and more.
 During his ecstasies, many things were revealed to him which he made known only when it could profit others, and the same may be said of what he learnt from the souls in purgatory, who appeared to him very frequently.
 In physical austerities, he was assisted by a strong constitution, for he was a man of athletic build and had, as he said, "an iron head and a brazen stomach".